|

 What to Expect On The Grouse Grind

-Heading out from the entrance and if it is your first time tackling Vancouver’s Grouse Grind, you immediately sense the fragrance and beauty of the rich forests and trees that make up the trail.
+Heading out from the entrance of Vancouver’s Grouse Grind, I immediately sensed the fragrance and beauty of the rich forests and trees that make up the trail.

 Initially, the Grind starts with relatively level ground and a gradual incline.
 Don’t misinterpret this leisurely start by thinking the path is easy, and completing it will be no problem.
 After the first quarter of the hike, the trail becomes quite steep.